onli/radellite/README.md

 ## Usage

 Immediately after startup, *radellite* subscribes to *rockets*, which then sends a copy of every reddit post and comment to it.
 It is highly recommended to not let it running like that too long, since the database will get big fast.
 Instead, open the page and set some keyword filters (keyword or regex) and the subreddits in which to search.
-They are OR-filters, which means every post and comment in all the sepcified that contains at least one keyowrd will be saved.
+They are OR-filters, which means every post and comment in all the specified subreddits that contain at least one keyword will be saved and displayed.